 Anderson Memorial Pipe Organ

-The first pipe organ in the current church building was a Jesse Woodberry three manual tubular-pneumatic instrument with a magnificent façade, whose pipes swooped under the north rose window; the side-playing console finding close proximity to the central pulpit in the grand Akron-style sanctuary.
+The first pipe organ in the current church building was a Jesse Woodberry three manual tubular-pneumatic instrument with a magnificent façade, whose pipes swooped under the north rose window; the side-playing console finding close proximity to the central pulpit in the grand Auditorium/Akron-style sanctuary.

-It was common for many American churches from the mid-19th century through early 20th century to often replace an entire pipe organ with a new (or larger used) pipe organ, every generation or so.
+It was common for many American churches from the mid-19th century through early 20th century to often replace an entire pipe organ, every generation or so.
 By the mid-1920’s, the late 19th century (then prototype) “modern” 1894 playing system and its patented register action (controlling the movement of the stops) began to fail and the need for a new pipe organ was met by the commission of a new instrument from the Austin Organ Company of Hartford, Connecticut.

 The Anderson Memorial Pipe Organ- Austin’s Opus 1406- was dedicated in 1926 and is the second pipe organ to be housed in the Sanctuary.
 The chancel was reconfigured at this time and the new console moved to the center of the north side of the Sanctuary.
 Its austere non-speaking pipe façade is concentrated in the center of the instrument, in front of the north rose window.

 The three manual electro-pneumatic instrument’s enclosed divisions (speaking through wood grilles), are found to the left (Swell), right (enclosed Great and Choir), and far right (Solo) of the rose window.
 The unenclosed Great is found under the rose window, and the Pedal division splitting remaining space inside the wide expanse of the central organ case.

-Under the guidance of Minister of Music Dr. Robin Dinda, FAGO (1989-99), a new Austin console was designed, prepared, and installed for future expansion of the instrument with a new Solo division, additional stops on other divisions, and a multi-level memory system.
-This state-of-the art console was dedicated in 1996 to the memory of Claudia Rae Young and will comfortably serve the playing needs of the instrument well into the 21st century.
+Under the guidance of Minister of Music Dr. Robin Dinda, FAGO (1989-99), a new Austin console was designed and installed for future expansion of the instrument with a new Solo division, additional prepared stops on other divisions, and a multi-level memory system.
+This state-of-the art console was dedicated in 1996 to the memory of Claudia Rae Young and serves the playing needs of the instrument well into the 21st century.